Real-Skill/javascript-tasks/README.md

 ### _.min

-Computes the minimum value of array.
-If array is empty or falsey, undefined is returned.
+It computes the minimum value of array.
+If the array is empty or falsey, undefined is returned.

 ### _.minBy